ma-github-account/Desktop-app-displaying-meteorological-data-from-db/README.md

 This desktop application displayes meteorological data trend changes in form of charts.
-User selects data settings and click "Reload" buton.
+User selects data settings and click "Reload" button.
 Charts with requested data are displayed.

 Prerequisites: